Fahim-Hossain-Data/R_Statistical-Modeling-of-Temperature-in-the-United-Kingdom-A-GAMLSS-Approach/README.md

 > ℹ️ **Note**: The response variable is temperature (°F), ranging from 28.6°F to 91.0°F, indicating substantial variability in weather conditions.
 All explanatory variables are numeric.

-### 📈 Histogram Interpretation
+**📈 Histogram Interpretation**

-The distribution shows a prominent peak between **50°F and 55°F**, indicating that most temperature values fall within this range.
+The distribution shows a prominent peak between 50°F and 55°F, indicating that most temperature values fall within this range, reflecting the UK’s generally mild climate.

 - ⚫ **Black line** → Kernel density estimate (smoothed distribution)
 - 🔴 **Red dashed line** → Normal distribution comparison